 Four years ago at a farm show, I happened to cross paths with a long-time, forward-thinking potato grower from Ontario named Paul.
 He had the walk of a guy who wasn’t planning to stop.
 But four words on our signage literally caught him mid-stride: Strike supports soil health.

 Farmers usually feel pretty hopeful about the potential of their crops at the start: the most common comment I hear in early summer is “This is going to be my year!”
-Those same farmers are often disappointed that the potential they saw in June and July didn’t translate to yield.
-What happened?
+Those same farmers are often disappointed what they saw in June and July didn’t translate to yield.

 Over the past three years, TriCal Australia has been conducting extensive research in the Queensland Pineapple industry to determine the best fumigant to be used across the varying soil types and pest and disease pressure for our own conditions.